-Each day features workshops, activities, and discussions related to engagement.
-Students participate in activities and events.
-Past events have included inspiring speakers from community organizations, dance lessons, youth performances, and discussions about service and leadership.
+Each day features workshops, activities, and discussions related to community engagement.
+Past events have included inspiring speakers from community organizations, dance lessons, youth performances, and discussions about community history and civic leadership.
 Students will have a chance to discuss their own ideas, contribute to discussion, speak with community leaders, and hear about their peers’ experiences, while contributing meaningful work to the Pioneer Valley area.

 Where are we going and where will we be staying?

 Students will work in local communities in the Pioneer Valley.
 They will stay overnight at and use the facilities of community centers and churches in the area.